voidirene/GP3-CWK/README.md

 The models are using the exploding geometry, reflection and modified ADS (Phong lighting) shaders.

 Video demo is in the project files, titled 'Games Programming 3 Coursework Demo - Anna Irene Margaritis.mkv'.
+It is also available at this link: https://youtu.be/Qge5AF0uA_U
 Document explaining the code is in the project files, titled 'Code Documentation - Anna Irene Margaritis.docx'.